 Opportunities may exist for cooperative use of the energy storage of the vehicle.
-This is an area that NTL will research.
+This is an area that NTL will also research.

-The demand forecast of this AMP at present takes no account of potential development of this load.
+The demand forecast of this AMP at present does not take account of potential development of this load.
 Future demand forecasts and AMP reviews will consider the local developments of this load category.